 10 easy to grow vegetables for beginners.

-But that can be the case.
-Even after growing vegetables for years, most veggies are more disease prone and time-consuming than garden plants and capricious .
-In 2021, nearly all of my late lettuces bolted, and my fail-safe crops of onions, were not.
+Even after growing vegetables for years, most veggies are more disease prone and time-consuming than garden plants and capricious.
+In 2021, nearly all of my late lettuces bolted, and my fail-safe crops of onions, were not and failed.
 Previous years have ranged from a glug of courgettes to a lightweight crop.
 This year beans were in abundance, and the Kale has flourished.

 Every year presents a different scenario, with the potential for brilliant success or occasional setbacks.
 But don't let that discourage you.

-Without any doubt, some veg are easier to grow than others.
-Why not start by growing the easier veg.
-Listed below are the pick of the best easiest veg to grow.
+Why not start with the easy veg?
+Without doubt, some veg are easier to grow than others.
+Listed below are the pick easiest veg to grow.

 The Easy Veg to grow

-All the bean family are easy to grow and even easy to raise from seed.
+All beans are easy to grow and to raise from seed.
 They germinate easily, which avoids the cost of buying small plants.
 A packet of seed will remain viable for more than one season.
 Illustrated is Broad bean with a lovely crimson flower, scarlet and white runner beans, various coloured French beans and garden peas.

 They are not all grown the same way.
 Broad beans are very hardy.
 You can even plant them in autumn and they will overwinter, compared with the rest of the bean family, which are all slightly tender.